PickNicko13/mpd-wallpaper/README.md

 ## Notes

-P.S.: this script with dithering enabled plays nicely with [fake dither for picom](https://github.com/PickNicko13/picom-o8dither).
+P.S.: this script with dithering and downscaling enabled plays very nicely with [dithered fading effects for picom](https://github.com/PickNicko13/picom-o8dither).
+Or, if you're feeling particularly old-school, you can even use it with both dithered fading and fake dithering!